Blood found in breast milk, is usually not a serious issue and is

 Paget’s disease is a very rare form of breast cancer and occurs in only about 2% of all women who get breast cancer.
 The blood found in milk due to this, is usually very persistent.
 Mom may also have red, itchy, scaly nipples and areolae.
 (Sometimes mistaken for thrush).

-The first two weeks after birth, no treatment is needed, as the bleeding might just be a result of normal breast tissue growth, during pregnancy.
+During the first two weeks after birth, no treatment is needed, as the bleeding might be a result of normal breast tissue growth, during pregnancy.

-• Mom should continue feeding Baby as normal, blood in breast milk, cannot harm Baby.
-If there is a lot of blood in the milk, it can cause a baby to vomit, but this is rare.
+A mother should continue to feed her baby as normal, blood in breast milk cannot harm a baby.
+If there is a lot of blood in the milk, it can cause the baby to vomit, but this is rare.
 If the baby does vomit, the mother can continue to breastfeed from the unaffected breast and pump the other breast for a few days, until there is no more blood in the milk.

-• If excessive blood is present in the milk for longer than a week, Mom can consult a breastfeeding friendly doctor.
+If excessive blood is present in the milk for longer than a week, the mother can consult a breastfeeding friendly doctor.